June 28, 2017 - Comments Off on Architecture x Art at Basel in Basel

 ‘The installation is composed of salvaged door and window frames from houses in Beijing, many of which made up the historic Hutong neighborhoods that are increasingly being destroyed in favor of new construction.'

+Song Dong’s Through the Wall installation is, in a more literal sense, a direct link between the world of art and architecture.
+I expected to enter the space of a typical 4-walled room but was completely taken aback by the different materials Dong used to convey the message of salvaging the past.
 It's common to discuss only new construction within the current architectural and design field, while the previous building or neighborhood disappears without notice.
 In this sense, Dong is bringing the conversation of architecture directly into the art world through his depiction of disappearing neighborhoods in Beijing.

-Foresta metallica / Metallic Forest by Paolo Icaro
+Foresta Metallica / Metallic Forest by Paolo Icaro

 ‘...the borders between sculpture, architecture, and environment are blurred.'